 - A course-by-course evaluation showing the U.S. equivalency in terms of semester hour college credit and the level of the coursework; and

-- Verification that the candidate holds the equivalent of a U.S. bachelor's degree earned at a nationally and/or regionally accredited college or university.
+- Verification that the candidate holds the equivalent of a U.S. baccalaureate (bachelor's) or graduate degree earned at a nationally and/or regionally accredited college or university.

 Candidates who are not U.S. citizens must: